mayaman/itp-camp/slides/01/homework-02-conditionals.markdown

 ### spanish

-Write a program that translates english words to Spanish.
+Write a program that translates English words to Spanish.

 * create a new file called __spanish.html__
 * setup an html file, and add script tags... start writing your JavaScript between the script tags